Neotys-Labs/helm-dynamic-infrastructure/nlweb/README.md

 #### Specify your new tls secret name

 Set a name for your new tls secret name into the `ingress.tls[0].secretName` parameter.

-[//]: # ## Neoload Web components overview

-[//]: # This section is designed to help you gain a better understanding of the many components at work in Neoload Web.